 Complete Your Bibliography

-A bibliography includes all the works you consulted, not just the ones in your paper.
+A bibliography includes all the works you consulted, not just the ones you reference specifically in your paper.
 However, make sure that any quotes or other in-text citations are included in the bibliography.
 Alphabetize the bibliography using the letter by letter style and make sure your entries are formatted correctly in the Chicago/Turabian author-date style.

-Once you’re done writing, review your MLA style or Chicago style assignment rubrics to make sure you’ve included everything, re-read your essay for spelling and grammar errors, and make sure your bibliography is formatted correctly.
-Now you are ready to turn in your A Social Studies school paper.
+Once you’re done writing, review your MLA style or Chicago style assignment rubrics to make sure you’ve included everything that’s required.
+Then, re-read your essay for spelling and grammar errors.
+And finally, make sure your bibliography is formatted correctly.
+Now, you are ready to turn in your social studies school paper for top marks.